pokeum/line-sdk-unreal/README.md

 * Integrate LINE Login into your Unreal Engine project.
 * Make API calls from your game using the SDK or from the server-side.

-For more information, refer to the [LINE SDK for Unreal Engine](document/LineSDKforUnrealEngine.md) guide.
+For more information, refer to the [[⚠️ UNOFFICIAL] LINE SDK for Unreal Engine](document/LineSDKforUnrealEngine.md) guide.

 ### Trying the starter app